rust-lang/this-week-in-rust/draft/2024-10-09-this-week-in-rust.md

 <!-- or if there are no new or updated RFCs this week, use: * *No New or Updated RFCs were created this week.* -->
 <!-- Remember to remove the `call-for-testing` label from the RFC so that the maintainer can signal for testers again, if desired. -->

+* Do you use unions and care about how they are represented in memory?
+[The zerocopy authors want to hear from you!](https://github.com/google/zerocopy/discussions/1802)

 If you are a feature implementer and would like your RFC to appear on the above list, add the new `call-for-testing` label to your RFC along with a comment providing testing instructions and/or guidance on which aspect(s) of the feature need testing.